-(65) "Trainer": A person employed by a greyhound owner or kennel owner to condition greyhounds for racing and performs duties of a trainer on the racecourse and in the kennel.
+(67) "Trainer": A person employed by a greyhound owner or kennel owner to condition greyhounds for racing and performs duties of a trainer on the racecourse and in the kennel.

-(66) "Trainer's Roster": A list of each person employed on the racecourse during the race meet by a contracted kennel.
+(68) "Trainer's Roster": A list of each person employed on the racecourse during the race meet by a contracted kennel.

-(67) "Vendor": Any person who solicits the sale of goods or services (used to feed, care for or equip racing greyhounds) to greyhound owners, kennel owners or trainers.
+(69) "Vendor": Any person who solicits the sale of goods or services (used to feed, care for or equip racing greyhounds) to greyhound owners, kennel owners or trainers.

-(68) "Vets List": A list of greyhounds maintained by the commission veterinarian which the commission veterinarian has reason to believe have a health or physical problem which could affect their racing performance or could endanger other greyhounds.
+(70) "Vets List": A list of greyhounds maintained by the commission veterinarian which the commission veterinarian has reason to believe have a health or physical problem which could affect their racing performance or could endanger other greyhounds.

-(69) "Weight Loser": A greyhound which consistently loses too much weight between weigh-in and weigh-out, as determined by the racing secretary and the commission veterinarian.
-(Greyhounds other than weight losers may be placed on the "Weight Loser's List", pursuant to OAR 462-027-0015(6).)
+(71) "Weight Loser": A greyhound which consistently loses too much weight between weigh-in and weigh-out, as determined by the racing secretary and the commission veterinarian.
+(Greyhounds other than weight losers may be placed on the "Weight Loser's List," pursuant to OAR 462-140-0070(11)(d)(A)).

-(70) "Whelped": The time of a greyhound's birth.
+(72) "Whelped": The time of a greyhound's birth.

-(71) "Withdraw": To remove an entered greyhound from a race after the greyhound has been drawn into the race but prior to the post position draw.
+(73) "Withdraw": To remove an entered greyhound from a race after the greyhound has been drawn into the race but prior to the post position draw.